What is a Self-Managed Super Fund used for?

 - a company with two directors, one being the sole member; the other being a suitable individual.

-- For a fund with 2, 3 or 4 members, the trustee must be one of two options:
+- For a fund with 2 to 6 members, the trustee must be one of two options:

 - all members must be trustees